Story At-A-Glance

 Other Side of the Story

-At the heart of this proposal by CA Public Utilities Commission is the argument that “current rates are a large subsidy for homeowners who are mostly well-off“.
+At the heart of this proposal by the CA Public Utilities Commission is the argument that “current rates are a large subsidy for homeowners who are mostly well-off.”
 It states that the commission wants to distribute the incentives of electrification more equitably.

-However, Tesla has provided simple math to its customers stating that the proposal will add on average $50-$60 in the energy bill of Californians planning to add solar in their energy mix.
+However, Tesla has provided simple math to its customers, stating that the proposal will add, on average, $50-$60 to the energy bill of Californians planning to add solar to their energy mix.

 “Residential solar customers on NEM 3.0 would be required to pay the utility a new fixed charge of $8/kW per month, regardless of energy used.”